TobyX-Corp/phantom-react/docs/animation.md

 # Animation
 Animating content in your scenes

 Animations provide useful feedback to users and add "life" to an application.
-Viro enables powerful and simple animations on all components.
+Phantom enables powerful and simple animations on all components.

 ## Overview
-Animations work by registering animations with ViroAnimations.registerAnimations(), then invoking the animation by using the animation prop of the component being animated.
+Animations work by registering animations with Animations.registerAnimations(), then invoking the animation by using the animation prop of the component being animated.

 ## Registering Animations
 Before an animation can be used, it must created and registered.
 Animations are specified by the following properties: